 A shallow, small but heavy bowl (anything that won't be easily tipped over) is ideal as a food dish for your hamster.
 A small ceramic or porcelain crock is a great option, as they are sturdy and won't be chewed up.
 You don't need to get fancy and buy a special hamster dish, but make sure whatever you choose won't be chewed up the next day.

 A small hanging water bottle with a stainless steel spout and ball is the most commonly used water container for hamsters.
-A bowl is too likely to be spilled, dirtied or filled with bedding.
+A bowl is too likely to be spilled, dirtied, or filled with bedding.
 Make sure your hamster always has fresh water.